hmrc/govuk_prototype_kit/CONTRIBUTING.md

 Please raise feature requests as issues before contributing any code.

 This ensures they are discussed properly before any time is spent on them.

-## GOV.UK Elements

-The project contains code taken from the [GOV.UK Elements](https://github.com/alphagov/govuk_elements/) project.
-Please check that any issues related to that code are raised with that project, not this one.

 ## Contributing code